mw55309/MAGCloudCosts/README.md

 Log in to google cloud platform, create a small basic VM and SSH into it

+We currently use:

+* Debian GNU/Linux 9 (stretch)
+* 1 vCPU
+* 5.5Gb RAM
+* "Allow full access to all Cloud APIs"

 ### 2 download and install conda

 ```sh